 I’m not sure there’s anything worse for a writer than that dreaded moment when they have to write their own bio.
 I’ve never been comfortable with attention or adoration.
 I try to avoid it at all costs.
 I don’t even let my family sing to me on my birthday.
 Well, that’s not 100% true.
-I let my in-laws do it because they’re sweet and I have a hard time saying no to them.
-I also let my stepdaughter do it because she lives so far away and I miss her all the time.
-Those are the two exceptions only!
+I let my in-laws do it because they’re sweet, and I have a hard time saying no to them.
+I also let my stepdaughter do it because she lives so far away, and I miss her all the time.
+Those are the only two exceptions!
 With my strong aversion to attention, turning the spotlight in my direction for entertainment purposes is akin to driving needles under my fingernails.

-So now, after marrying, divorcing, remarrying, and raising my two girls and Jim’s daughter from his first marriage.
-After years spent earning a BA in English Literature.
-I’m trading in catering to my daughter’s schedules with soccer, field hockey, cheerleading, dance, birthday parties, sleepovers, and field trips.
+Now, after marrying, divorcing, remarrying, raising three girls, and spending years earning a BA in English Literature, I’m trading in catering to my daughters’ schedules with soccer, field hockey, cheer-leading, dance, birthday parties, sleepovers, and field trips.
 I’m going to rock concerts with my girls, golfing with the hubby, and finally focusing most of my attention on the stories I want to tell and bringing them to romance readers.
 If I’m lucky, they’ll love them as much as I do.
-So here I am, mother of three girls, on my second and final marriage (I found the right one this time!), and finally chasing the dream I didn’t even realize I created in that flowered room with my best friend and an old boom box.
+So here I am, mother of three girls, on my second and final marriage (I found the right one this time!), and finally chasing the dream I didn’t even realize I’d created in that flowered room with my best friend and an old boom box.